-In subsection B, we presented undesirable zero curves.
-In this subsection, we introduce the two concepts, "degree of freedom" and "locality" into the estimation methods to select methods which estimate desirable zero curves and reject ones which estimate undesirable zero curves.
+In Section II.B, we presented undesirable zero curves.
+In this subsection, we introduce the two concepts, degree of freedom and locality, into the estimation methods to select methods that estimate desirable zero curves and reject ones which estimate undesirable zero curves.
 We then examine each of the zero curve estimation methods based on this perspective.

 We begin with the explanation of the degree of freedom of the estimation method.
-In previous studies on the zero curve estimation methods introduced in subsection D, the discount functions or the instantaneous forward rates are modeled with some functions.
-In this paper, we define the degree of freedom as the difference between the number of parameters of those functions and the number of constrained conditions imposed on those parameters.
-For example, the degree of freedom of the McCulloch [1975] Method Modeling Discount Rates explained in D(1)(i) is equal to the number of knot points + 1, while the degree of freedom of the Nelson and Siegel [1987] Method in D(4)(i) is equal to 4.
+In previous studies on the zero curve estimation methods introduced in Section II.D, the discount functions or the instantaneous forward rates are modeled with some functions.
+In this paper, we define the degree of freedom as the difference between the number of parameters of those functions and the number of constrained conditions imposed on these parameters.
+For example, the degree of freedom of the McCulloch (1975) Method Modeling Discount Rates explained in Section II.D.1.a.(1) is equal to the number of knot points + 1, while the degree of freedom of the Nelson and Siegel (1987) method in Section II.D.4.a is equal to four.
 In general, estimation methods with a low degree of freedom give a poor fit to the market prices, while methods with a high degree of freedom give a good fit to the prices.
-However, as shown in subsection B, estimation methods with an excessively high degree of freedom may estimate zero curves with excessive unevenness or inappropriate interpolations.
-In order to avoid such an undesirable zero curve, it is necessary to use an estimation method without an excessively high degree of freedom.
+However, as shown in Section II.B, estimation methods with an excessively high degree of freedom may estimate zero curves with excessive unevenness or inappropriate interpolations.
+To avoid such an undesirable zero curve, it is necessary to use an estimation method without an excessively high degree of freedom.

 Next, we explain the locality of the estimation method.
 For the sake of simplicity, we assume that the discount bonds are traded on the market and the zero curve is estimated from the discount bond prices.
 The concept of locality means the extent to which the shape of the estimated zero curve is changed when a discount bond price changes.

 In other words, if a change in the price of a discount bond with a given maturity greatly changes the zero curve estimates with other maturities, the estimation method is said to have low locality.
 Conversely, if the price change of a discount bond does not greatly change the zero curve estimates for other maturities, the estimation method is said to have high locality.
 One advantage of estimation methods with high locality is that even when a bond with a remaining maturity has an abnormal price, this has almost no effect on the zero curve estimates for the other maturities.
 Another advantage of methods with high locality is that they are likely to estimate complex shaped zero curves with multiple inflection points.

 We now formulate the concept of locality described above.
-The original discount bond price data are denoted by P, and $\mathbf{P} + \lambda P^{v_i}$ denotes the price data obtained when only the price of bond v_i with a remaining maturity $T{n{ef}^{v_i}}^{v_i}$ changes by λP^{v_i} while there are not any price changes in the other bonds.
-The zero curve estimated with method X from P is denoted by $\tilde{y}X(x;\mathbf{P})$, and the zero curve estimated from $\mathbf{P} + \lambda P^{v_i}$ is denoted by $\tilde{y}X(x;\mathbf{P} + \lambda P^{v_i})$.
-Then, the following index $l_X(\lambda,\varepsilon;T{n{ef}^{v_i}}^{v_i})$ defined in Equation (41) may be considered as an index to measure the locality for the maturity $T{n{ef}^{v_i}}^{v_i}$ of method X, where ε is a sufficiently small positive real number and λ is a real number.
-If the value calculated in Equation (41) is small compared with those of the other estimation methods, at least, it is said that method X has higher locality around the remaining maturity $T{n{ef}}^{v_i}$ of bond v_i than the other methods.
-If the values calculated from Equation (41) for all bonds (or all maturities) are small compared with those of the other estimation methods, then the method X has high locality for all maturities.
+The original discount bond price data are denoted by P, and $\mathbf{P} + \lambda P^{v_i}$ denotes the price data obtained when only the price of bond v_i with a remaining maturity $T{n{cf}}^{v_i}$ changes by λP^{v_i} while there are not any price changes in the other bonds.
+The zero curve estimated with method X from P is denoted by $\tilde{y}X(x; \mathbf{P})$, and the zero curve estimated from $\mathbf{P} + \lambda P^{v_i}$ is denoted by $\tilde{y}X(x; \mathbf{P} + \lambda P^{v_i})$.
+Then, the following index $l_X(\lambda, \varepsilon; T{n{cf}}^{v_i})$ defined in equation (41) may be considered as an index to measure the locality for the maturity $T{n{cf}}^{v_i}$ of method X: